will-wow/ants-talk/notes.md

 Order:

-* WorldMap - show what the map will look like, parse into more machine-readable data
 * Worlds
   * somehow we have to take that list of tile types, and turn it into some data that we can efficiently read from and update
   * Rejected ideas: